Artful Knife Rest

 After weeks of making and testing prototypes - a small bowl carved into the wood here, a little handed twisted metal there- Cut to our shou sugi ban (the ancient Japanese art of scorching wood) mini stumps with twisted blackened metal stems.
 Chefs loved them!
 The opening of the Voltaggio Brothers Steak House at the MGM was and continues to be a great success!
 We loved working with the chefs and the challenge.
 We hope to do many more of these.

 What do you use at a steak house for a pat of butter?
 A mini end grain cutting board of course!
-Our 6 x 6" white oak square is used to serve butter at the Jean Georges Steak House.
-We love it and have started to do the same at...
+Our 6 x 6" Ebonized and fumed oak squares are used to serve butter at the Jean Georges Steak House.
+We love it and have started to do the...